It's like having a pharmacist for a best friend

 Fluid and electrolyte balance: Increases in levels of potassium in the blood may occur as a result of taking amlodipine - perindopril.
 This is more likely to occur if you are using certain other medications, have kidney problems or diabetes, or are taking potassium supplements or salt substitutes that contain potassium.
 Although this doesn’t usually cause problems, your doctor will probably want to monitor your potassium levels regularly with blood tests.

 Grapefruit juice: Grapefruit juice may increase the effects of amlodipine.
 Avoid grapefruit juice while taking this medication.

 Kidney function: Changes in kidney function have been seen in certain people who take this medication.
+Certain people may be more likely to experience changes in kidney function (e.g., people with narrowed blood vessels in their kidneys, or those with severe congestive heart failure).
 The use of diuretics (water pills) or aliskiren may further increase the risk of kidney problems for those already at risk for this problem.
 If you have kidney disease or renal artery stenosis (narrowing of blood vessels in the kidneys), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Rarely, people taking this medication experience decreases in liver function, possibly leading to liver failure.
 Your doctor will do blood tests to monitor this.
 If you notice any signs of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.